ibm-cloud-docs/direct-link/direct-link-to-cos.md

  * For detailed instructions on how to provision COS, refer to the [Cloud Object Storage Guide](https://console.bluemix.net/catalog/services/cloud-object-storage).

- * Use one of the private endpoints (listed previously) to interface with your bucket or object in your provisioned COS account.
+ * Use one of the private endpoints (listed previously) to create an interface with your bucket or any object in your provisioned COS account.